Top 100 Content Marketing Question: How do we get executives to buy into content marketing?

-This is one of a 1,001 questions that marketers have asked in my Fast-Forward Your Content Marketing workshops.
+This is one of the Top 100 Questions that marketers asked in my Fast-Forward Your Content Marketing workshops.
 Here are 5 ideas on how to build buy-in and internal momentum for your content marketing program.

 5 Ideas to Build Internal Buy-In for Content Marketing

 Content marketing takes more than the Marketing Department alone.
 To be successful at content marketing, you need to build support around the company.